grafana/agent/docs/configuration-reference.md

 configure multiple distinct pipelines, each of which collects spans and sends them to a different location.

+Note that if using multiple configs, you must manually set port numbers for each receiver, otherwise they will all try to use the same port and fail to start.

 ```yaml
 configs:
  - [<tempo_instance_config>]